rahulsinghchouha/mongodb_Setup_For_Linux/README.md

 # mongodb_Setup_For_Linux

-how to setup mongodb server ,compass and  shell for linux ChatGPT said:
-ChatGPT
 To set up MongoDB on a Linux system, including installing the MongoDB server, MongoDB Compass (GUI), and MongoDB Shell, follow these steps:

 1. Installing MongoDB Server